keptn/keptn.github.io/content/docs/install/helm-install/index.md

 kubectl -n keptn get pods
 ```

-Wait for all the pods in the Keptn namespace to show `Running` under the `STATUS` column
+Wait until all the pods in the Keptn namespace are in `Running` state.
 before proceeding.

 Use the following command to view all the services that are installed in the Keptn namespace: